blqcode/javascript-program/README.md

 As of 2024/10/29
 Project name :Task manage
-This is a comprehensive course that took me through CRUD operations in node and error handling,through also mongoose CRUD, handling validation in CRUD
+This is a comprehensive course that took me through CRUD operations in node and error hand